Internet Help

 If you do not know the current password to your GigaSpire router, follow the instructions to reset it:

-Step 3: Tap the “Edit” button in the top right corner of the screen
+Step 3: Tap “Edit Network” button at the bottom of the screen

 Step 4: Enter a new password underneath “Password.”
-Tap “Done” in the top right corner of the screen
+Tap “Save” at the bottom of the screen

 HOW TO: Run a speed test on the EsthervilleHQ app